domRiddle/ASF/IPC.md

 - `401 Unauthorized` - ASF has `IPCPassword` set, but you failed to **[authenticate](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC#authentication)** properly.
 - `403 Forbidden` - You failed to **[authenticate](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC#authentication)** properly too many times, IPC access is forbidden, try again in an hour.
 - `404 NotFound` - the URL you're trying to reach does not exist.
-- `405 NotAllowed` - the HTTP method you're trying to use is not allowed for this API endpoint.
+- `405 MethodNotAllowed` - the HTTP method you're trying to use is not allowed for this API endpoint.
 This error is also used when trying to access websocket endpoint without initiating a websocket connection (upgrade).
 - `406 NotAcceptable` - your `Content-Type` header is not acceptable for this API endpoint.
 - `411 LengthRequired` - your `POST` request is missing `Content-Length` header.
 - `500 InternalServerError` - IPC server ran into fatal condition, this indicates ASF issue that should be reported and corrected.
 We do not normally use this status anywhere in the code.
 For expected errors we use `503` instead.